 To complete the installation, follow the directions on the screen.

 After the installation completes, the Software Authorization Wizard is launched.
-For more information, see Authorizing ArcGIS for Server.
+For more information, see Authorize ArcGIS Server.

 After completing authorization, ArcGIS Server Manager should already be open.
 You can now log in to Manager and create a new site.
 For more information, see Creating a new site.

 If you're preparing your site for a production deployment, install ArcGIS Web Adaptor.
 The Web Adaptor provides a link between your enterprise web server and your ArcGIS Server site.
 It allows you to choose the port, address, and authentication settings for incoming requests.
 It also prevents outside users from accessing Manager and the Administrator Directory.
 For more information, see About ArcGIS Web Adaptor.